dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Ante
       1. A zone used only when playing "for keeps."
-      2.To put a card into the ante zone.
+      2. To put a card into the ante zone.
 See rule 407, "Ante."

    Any Target
       A spell or ability may require "any target."
 "Any target" is the same as "target creature, player, or planeswalker."
 See rule 114.4.